djaus2/azure-docs/articles/iot-hub/iot-hub-raspberry-pi-kit-win-10-iot-core-cs/iot-hub-raspberry-pi-kit-win-10-iot-core-cs-lesson1-get-the-tools-win32.md

 ![Debug Dialog](media/IoTDashboard/debugdialog.png)

-* Note the PI is detected, which you select as the target f not doen automatically.
+* Note that the PI is detected, which you select as the target if not doeneautomatically.
 * The Authentication must be Universal(Unencrypted)Protocol
 * You can access that dialog via the project properties - Debug tab
-* You can also just enter the devices IP Address for the name, which can be useful with WiFi networks when the device isn't detected.
+* You can also just enter the device's IP Address for the name, which can be useful with WiFi networks when the device isn't detected.

 ### 6. Run the app on your RPI
 * F5 again.
 Test Breakpoints.